 The National Vegetable Society Plaque will be awarded to the winner of this class.
-This is new award for 2023.
+2023 Winner: Pat Carter.

-302 Collection of vegetables, 5 kinds displayed attractively in a maximum space 90cm wide x 75cm deep.
-Not less than 2 of each kind.

-303 Collection of root vegetables, at least 3 kinds exhibited for best visual effect in a trug or similar sized basket.
-Not less than 2 of each kind.

-304 Collection of saladines, at least 4 kinds.
+- Collection of vegetables, 5 kinds displayed attractively in a maximum space 90cm wide x 75cm deep.
+Not less than 2 of each kind. - Collection of root vegetables, at least 3 kinds exhibited for best visual effect in a trug or similar sized basket.
+Not less than 2 of each kind. - Collection of saladines, at least 4 kinds.
 Choice of vegetables eaten raw or cooked and eaten cold, in a space 90cm wide x 75cm deep.
 Not less than 2 of each kind.